Immerse yourself in the Aussie way of life and study abroad in a friendly community set in one of South Australia’s unique regional landscapes.

 If the student’s mental health issue has been managed (post-medication) for over 2 years, we will ask for a note from his/her relevant practitioner (psychologist, therapist, psychiatrist, etc) as part of the application process.

 The best way to learn about a new culture and language is to be fully immersed in it which is why all Greenheart Travel high school abroad students live with host families.
 All our host families are volunteers and will treat you as a member of their family.
 By being a part of your family’s daily life, you will learn to live and speak like a local.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In fact, many of our current host families have hosted students in the past, showing what an impactful experience it was.

 In order to qualify as a host family, the prospective hosts must:

-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
-We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family and availability.
-Our priority is to identify a host family and community that is the best match for you.
+No. You must be flexible about where you are placed within Australia.
+We make it a priority to place students with host families that closely match your interests and personality.
+For this reason, we work first to find a suitable family rather than a destination preference.
+We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.

 There is no guarantee that you will have a host sibling your age.
 Your host family may have young children, teenage children, or grown children who no longer live at home.
 Regardless of the age of your host siblings, they’ll be excited to welcome into the family!